AnaAquiles/GeoSync-Pituitary/README.md

 ---

 ## 👀 Overview
-This repository contains all the code used in our study on *population geometry coupling* (https://doi.org/10.64898/2026.04.05.716480.).
+This repository contains all the code used in our study on [population geometry coupling](https://doi.org/10.64898/2026.04.05.716480.).
 In this work, we identify **two classes of spontaneous calcium activity** by evaluating two types of structural interactions:

 - **Homotypic interactions**: within the same cell group
 - **Heterotypic interactions**: across all cells exhibiting spontaneous calcium activity